v2saumb/conferencecentral/README.md

 ---

 ### getAllFutureSessions(self, request):
-Retrives session based on a date.
+Retrieves session based on a date.

     * REQUEST -  SessionSearchForm session search parameters
 	* RESPONSE - SessionForms - list of ConferenceSessions by the speaker.